microsoft/code-with-engineering-playbook/agile-development/backlog-management/refinement/readme.md

 ## Content TODO's

 - Complete outline below
-- Provide guidance on criteria to determine if story can be estimated(see[definition of ready](../../team-agreements/definition-of-ready/readme.md))
+- Provide guidance on criteria to determine if story can be estimated (see [definition of ready](../../team-agreements/definition-of-ready/readme.md))
   - Examples of well defined acceptance criteria
   - Can the story be tested as written
   - Is it dependent on other stories